-Industrial Area Phase 2: Future Industrial Uses
+Phase 2 Industrial Area: Future Industrial Uses

-This area will accommodate additional industrial warehouse distribution facilities and/or related business services that support the evolution of the Conrich Regional Business Centre.
-The Phase 2 Industrial Area will require the developer to construct additional utility servicing infrastructure and portion of the developable area must be reserved as a 'temporary stormater irrigation area' pending future connection of the PUL to the CSMI network.
+This area is expected to accommodate additional industrial warehouse distribution facilities and/or related business services that support the evolution of the Conrich Regional Business Centre.
+The Phase 2 Industrial Area will require the developer to construct additional utility servicing infrastructure and portion of the developable area must be reserved as a 'temporary stormwater irrigation area' pending future connection of the PUL to the CSMI network.
 Prior to proceeding with development within the Phase 2 Industrial Area, additional land use amendment and subdivision applications must be approved by Council to be rationalized by and additional technical justifications and confirmation of transportation, servicing, and stormwater management infrastructure capacity as described within the Implementation Section of this Conceptual Scheme (Section 4).